rtijohnb/pulse_pi/README.md

    - Need DDS 6.0.1 with the package armv6vfphLinux3.xgcc4.7.2
    - Need to install ARM compiler for cross compilation if not building on the raspberry pi.
 Use the command:
   	"sudo apt-get install gcc-arm-linux-gnueabihf g++-arm-linux-gnueabihf"
-   - Makesure the environsment variable NDDSHOME is set to point to your DDS 6.0.1 installation direction.
+   - Makesure the environment variable NDDSHOME is set to point to your DDS 6.0.1 installation direction.
    - Copy the resulting executable to the Raspberry Pi
    - On the Raspberry Pi create the directory structure as noted above.
 The include directory in not needed on the target when cross compiling.
        	- Create the directory rti_connext_dds-6.0.1.